-Amended by House Education and Public Works on February 6, 2025 State Expenditure
+Signed by Governor on May 7, 2025 State Expenditure

 This bill enacts the Educator Assistance Act.
 The bill authorizes SCDE, in collaboration with the EOC, to use data already being collected under current procedures to report on the in-state and out-of-state college enrollment, college persistence, and postsecondary completion of the state's high school graduates.
 SCDE must work to streamline data collection timelines and processes to reduce the burden and increase the efficiency of such data collection and reporting.
-The bill also requires local school districts and charter schools to adopt a policy allowing all certified and noncertified school employees to contribute unused sick or annual leave in excess of sixty days to a sick leave bank that is made available to all district or charter school employees.
+The bill also requires local school districts and charter schools to adopt a policy allowing school employees to contribute unused sick or annual leave in excess of sixty days to a sick leave bank that is made available to all district or charter school employees.

 The bill amends certain requirements related to the annual notification of teacher employment and assignments.
+The bill specifies that if a board of trustees fails to notify, in writing through the superintendent, a teacher concerning his employment for the ensuing year before May 1, SCDE shall assess a penalty of \$10,000 to be deducted from a district's state allocated funding per occurrence.
 A written notification of reemployment must include a projected minimum salary schedule for the district for the coming school year, as well as an agreement to provide a final salary schedule as soon as practicable.
+The district must also provide a teacher with the factors used to determine their pay category on the salary schedule upon request.

 The bill also requires the superintendent, principal, or supervisor to notify a teacher of their tentative assignment for the ensuing school year no later than fourteen calendar days before students are scheduled to return to school at the start of the school year.
 Once assigned to a school, the teacher may not be reassigned to work at another location in the district unless the superintendent can demonstrate the need for reassignment.
-A reassignment must be approved by a majority vote of the board of trustees, and the teacher must be given written notice at least five school days prior to the reassignment.
+The local board of trustees must be notified in writing of all teacher reassignments, and the teacher must be given written notice at least five school days prior to the reassignment unless the superintendent demonstrates that advance notice cannot be accomplished.

 Additionally, the bill specifies that four days, instead of three days, of each local school district's annual school calendar must be used for professional development, and at least two days must be designated as staff workdays for the preparation of the opening of schools.
 The bill also revises the penalty for breach of contract resulting from the unauthorized execution of an employment contract with another district, as well as the period for educator certificate suspension due to breach of contract and makes the suspension or revocation of a teacher's certificate discretionary.
+The bill provides that an educator who has a bona fide residence change to a noncontiguous county during the term of the educator's contract is not considered to be in breach of contract.